07 3818 6300

 A common expression that we hear as podiatrists is - "Don't get old."

-Our skin, joints, muscles & tendons all deteriorate as we age and our feet are definitely not immune to these changes.
+Our skin, joints, muscles & tendons all deteriorate as we age, and our feet are definitely not immune to these changes.

 Skin changes can include:

-o A loss in moisture content (drier)
+o A loss in moisture content (dryness)

-o Reduced resilience (flexibility/elasticity)
+o Reduced resilience/flexibility

 o Degeneration and displacement of our fat pad (less cushioning)